rlauer6/Class-Accessor-Validated/README.md

 Convenience method to install accessors and apply `follow_best_practice` for the calling package.
 This avoids having to explicitly `use Class::Accessor` in each class.

+# GLOBAL VARIABLES

+## $Class::Accessor::Validated::ALLOW\_BAD\_PRACTICE

+If set to a true value, constructor validation will accept any method name (e.g., `foo`) as a valid accessor, even if it does not follow the `get_foo`/`set_foo` naming pattern.
+This is useful for backward compatibility with older `Class::Accessor::Fast` code.

+Defaults to false.
+Best practice is to use `follow_best_practice` so that accessors are unambiguously named and validated.

 # USAGE PATTERN